 Yes, this means setting up a budget.
 If you don’t already have a budget, we’ve got a Home Budget Calculator to help you get started.
 There are also many popular budgeting apps that can help you organize your finances.

-Your goal, until your credit card debt is fully paid off, is to put as much money towards your debt as possible.
+Your goal, until your credit card debt is fully paid off, is to put as much money toward your debt as possible.
 Use your budget to guide you, and try to avoid those “just this once” temptations that push you over your budget.
 (If your budget allows you to have two restaurant meals per month, for example, don’t tell yourself that you’ll have three “just this once.”)

 6. Budget using the snowball or avalanche method